ualib/agda-algebras/computation.rst

 Like proposition extensionality, the use of :term:`em` may block evaluation in the Lean kernel, yet admit a computational interpretation after compilation to :term:`bytecode`.

-The `standard library <lean_src>`_ also defines a :term:`Choice` principle, but this principle is entirely antithetical to a computational interpretation since it magically produces "data" from a proposition that asserts the existence of Choice.
+`Lean's standard library <lean_src>`_ also defines a :term:`Choice` principle, but this principle is entirely antithetical to a computational interpretation since it magically produces "data" from a proposition that asserts the existence of Choice.

 Use of :term:`Choice` is essential to some classical constructions and it can be imported in Lean when needed.
 However,